GET FREE ESTIMATE

 September 21, 2021

-All insect bites are annoying, whether you’re gnawed on by a gnat, stung by a bee, sucked at by a mosquito, or bitten by spider.
-In order to relieve the discomfort quickly and effectively, it’s helpful to be able to identify the different types of bug bites most frequently found on humans.
-Here’s how to differentiate between two of the most common (and annoying!) kinds of bug bites, the spider bite vs. mosquito bite.
+All insect bites are annoying, whether you're gnawed on by a gnat, stung by a bee, sucked at by a mosquito, or bitten by spider.
+Some types of bug bites can even be dangerous, transferring diseases to humans or injecting dangerous poison.
+To relieve the discomfort quickly and effectively, it's helpful to be able to identify the different types of bug bites most frequently found on humans.
+Here's how to differentiate between two of the most common (and annoying!) kinds of bug bites, the spider bite vs. mosquito bite.

 Woman with a face of discomfort picking at a bug bite on her upper arm.